7 side hustles for the creative entrepreneur

 Many people think they can get rich fast with passive income and that couldn’t be further from the truth.
 Recently, my Etsy store hit an impressive milestone of $100,000 in revenue.
 I was able to hit this market by committing to my shop for the long-term.

 Over the past three years, I’ve worked on my store 5-10 minutes a day, creating new designs and adding listings.
-I’ve sold an array of digital products online including yoga mats, t-shirts, and mugs.
+I’ve sold an array of digital products online including yoga mats, T-shirts, and mugs.
 With print-on-demand technology, a seller doesn’t have to create any inventory.
 You simply supply the design and choose a supplier who will help print, pack, and ship the order on your behalf.
 Suppliers I have used to offer a broad range of products include Gooten, Printful, Teelaunch, and Printify.

 Lean into a love for music